 Beautiful Murals

 Murals cover the walls in 3 or 4 rooms.
-The paintings may date back to the sixteenth century.
+The paintings date back to the sixteenth century.
 Scenes from Ramayana and Mahabharata appear on the murals.
-The artists have also shown events from Kalidasa‘s masterpiece in Sanskrit, Kumarasambhava.
-The museum does not allow the murals to be photographed.
-Visitors can photograph other exhibits, without the use of flash.
+The artists have also shown events from Kalidasa’s masterpiece in Sanskrit, Kumarasambhava.
+The museum does not allow photography of the murals.
+The visitors can photograph other exhibits, with or without flash.

 Mattancherry Palace has on display old Cochin Anchal stamps.
-I have shown here some of them which are of 1941-48 vintage.travel blog
+I have shown here some of them which are of 1941-48 vintage.

 The Dutch extensively surveyed the coastal areas of Kerala, particularly of Cochin.
 The Dutch Archival Library in Netherlands has the maps.
 Some of the maps are among the exhibits at the museum.

-The big Coronation Hall has life-size paintings of Cochin Rajas from 1864 onwards.
+The big Coronation Hall has life-size paintings of the Cochin Rajas from 1864 onwards.
 I have shown here images of Maharajas Kerala Varma and Rama Varma Shakthan Thampuran.
-Also on show are a few palanquins which the Cochin rulers had used.
-The ceremonial palamquin has inlays of gems and ivory.
+A few palanquins of the Kochi rulers are also on show.
+The ceremonial palanquins have inlays of gems and ivory.

 Getting There

-Mattancherry Palace is 26 min (10.1 km) via M.G.
-Road from Ernakulam South railway station.
+Mattancherry Palace is 26 min (10.1 km) from Ernakulam South railway station via M.G.
+Road.
 Cochin International Airport is the closest airport.
 It is 41.1 km (1 hr 10 min) via NH 544.
 The boat ride from Ernakulam main boat jetty to Fort Kochi takes 45 min and costs INR 6.
 The route is delightful and passes by Willingdon Island and Kochi Harbour.
 An added allure is that you can skip all the city traffic.
 The Jew Town is close to Mattancherry Palace.

 Related Stories